Nuitka/Nuitka/Developer_Manual.rst

      function.

 Again, we wouldn't want to create the list.
-Therefore Nuitka avoids executing these calculation, when they result in constants larger than a treshold of 256.
+Therefore Nuitka avoids executing these calculation, when they result in constants larger than a threshold of 256.
 It's also applied to integers and more CPU and memory traps.

-Now lets look at a use case:
+Now lets look at a more common use case:

 .. code-block:: python